Phillies' bats go quiet as Braves even NLDS at 1 game apiece - WHIZ News

 “You want to do everything you can to get on base and set it up for the people behind you or knock guys in because they’re on base,” Hoskins said.
 “I feel like I’ve had pretty good at-bats so far.
 I feel like I’m getting pitched pretty tough, too, but that’s what happens in the postseason.”

-It took until the fourth for the Braves to get a hit off Phillies starter Zack Wheeler.
+After rain delayed the first pitch by nearly three hours, it took until the fourth inning for the NL East champion Braves to get a hit off Phillies starter Zack Wheeler.
 Ronald Acuña Jr. singled to begin the inning but didn’t budge as Wheeler retired the next three batters.

 Dansby Swanson followed with a walk before Wheeler gave up a hard-hit grounder to Matt Olson that glanced off Hoskins’ glove at first for a single that scored Acuña from second and broke a scoreless tie.